Set up Gloo Mesh

 gloo-mesh | gloo-telemetry-collector-agent | 3/3 | Healthy

-4. Verify that your Gloo Mesh setup is correctly installed.
-This check might take a few seconds to verify that:
+3. Verify that your Gloo Mesh Enterprise setup is correctly installed.
+If not, try debugging the relay connection.
+Note that this check might take a few seconds to verify that:

-• Your Gloo Platform product licenses are valid and current.
+• Your Gloo product licenses are valid and current.

-• The Gloo Platform CRDs are installed at the correct version.
+• The Gloo CRDs are installed at the correct version.

-• The agents in the workload clusters are successfully identified by the control plane.
+• The agents in the workload clusters are successfully identified by the management server.

 meshctl check --kubecontext $MGMT_CONTEXT